 - 1. Please check with the Regional Coordinator(s) about observers viewing in-person trials. - 2.
 All coaches and observers shall turn off their cameras and mute the audio on all electronic devices.
-Videotaping or audio recording is prohibited by any team member, the teacher and the attorney coach. - 3.
-It is prohibited for team members and anyone affiliated with a specific team to contact students, teacher, and attorney coaches from any other team in any manner to obtain information about an opponent.
+Videotaping or audio recording is prohibited by any team member, the teacher and attorney coaches and observers. - 3.
+It is prohibited for team members, and anyone affiliated with a specific team to contact students, teacher, and attorney coaches from any other team in any manner to obtain information about an opponent.
 This prohibition includes, without limitation, any form of personal communication, voice/telephone communication, and/or electronic communication, including electronic mail, instant messaging and communication or messaging through social media sites. - 4.
+Teacher Coaches, attorney coaches, and observers must remain outside the bar in the spectator section of the courtroom. - 5.
 No scouting.